Start running payroll and benefits with Gusto

 There are a number of different small business 401(k) plans out there.
 So it’s important to do some research so you can pick the one that best suits your company and employees.

-You’ll need to answer a few questions before choosing a 401(k) plan for your business.
+You’ll need to answer a few questions before choosing the right 401(k) plan for your business.

 - Do you want to match your employees’ contributions?
-While you can match with a traditional 401(k), this also opens up the safe harbor 401(k) option, which doesn’t require annual compliance tests.
-This can help highly compensated employees max out their retirement contributions.
+While you can match with a traditional 401(k), this also opens up the Safe Harbor 401(k) option, which doesn’t require annual compliance tests.
+(Every year, employers who offer retirement plans are required to complete tests that confirm they are not discriminating against certain employees.)
+A Safe Harbor 401(k) can help highly compensated employees max out retirement contributions.
 The SIMPLE 401(k) also requires matching your employees’ contributions.

 - How big is your company?
 If your company only consists of you or you and your spouse, consider the solo 401(k), which has minimal compliance requirements.
 The SIMPLE plan, which also offers reduced compliance requirements, is a great 401(k) for small businesses with less than 100 employees.